Editions

 The Symbol AST node in the production compiler will return the default values listed in The @edition Attribute if they are not explicitly provided.
 This will be useful when extending attribute support to more than just function resolution, but for specific compiler-level breaking changes the range will likely have to be explicitly specified.

-All known editions are stored in an array in the compiler in order, and the last edition in the array is always pre-edition.
+All known editions are stored in an array in the compiler in order, and the last edition in the array is always the preview edition.

 Runtime Changes